JackTheSpades/SpriteToolSuperDelux/CONTRIBUTING.md

 ## General rules:

 - Decently descriptive commit messages (with descriptions if necessary).
 - The GitHub actions runner on Ubuntu does a quite expensive test on each run.
-This can be skipped by adding `[NoTest]` add the beginning of the title of the commit message.
+This can be skipped by adding `[NoTest]` at the beginning of the title of the commit message.
 This is recommended to add when your changes only affect the CFG Editor, since the expensive test only affects Pixi.
 - Use spaces for everything, no tabs.
 4 spaces per tab.
 - Avoid breaking changes unless they give a huge benefit.
 - Don't be rude and don't insult/disrespect other people's code.

 Since this is a multi-part project I'll illustrate rules based on language.

+Note that newer code follows these rules.
+Since this project passed in multiple people's hands, some old code will not follow these rules.
+This however does not mean you shouldn't follow them.
+All of the old code will get converted to rule-following code sooner or later.

 ## ASM: